 Working 48/14

-During the lockdown, parents and children have faced multiple challenges that were hard to imagine before.
+During the lockdown, parents and children have faced multiple challenges that were difficult to imagine before.
 Teenagers were experiencing hard times resulting from the separation from their peers and friends.
 According to the Stanford research, this group has been severely hit by the pandemic reality, with a much higher risk of experiencing anxiety and depression in the future.

-Younger children faced a hard experience of staying home with parents who they love, yet they had no time for them – they were at work after all.
+Younger children faced a hard experience of staying home with parents who they love, yet they had no time for them – they were at work at home, after all.
 But for a preschooler, it made no sense – mum and dad are home, not at work, they work in a high building made of glass and steel, right?

 Actually, not.
-But it was hard to understand for a 4-year-old.
-So in fact, many parents had to work for 24 hours every day to keep their productivity and take care of their children for another 24 hours – there was no school or preschool during the lockdown and they didn’t know what to do with kids during covid.
-This sums up to 48 hours every day for all 14 days of the week.
+But it was difficult to understand for a 4-year-old.
+So, in fact, many parents had to juggle working for 24 hours every day to keep their productivity and taking care of their children for another 24 hours – there was no school or preschool during the lockdown.
+They didn’t know what to do with kids during COVID-19 or how to work from home with kids, especially while trying to meet normal work hours.

-It would be funny if it wasn’t true.
+It would be funny if it weren’t true.

 How to successfully work from home